wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 **2.4.2**

 - Setting to select if buttons appear on pages or/and pages
-- Deactivate app from wordpress plugin
+- Deactivate app from Wordpress plugin

 **2.4.1**